-UTIs are more common in women and people with female anatomy.
-That’s because of where the urethra is located: closer to the vagina and anus.
-The urethra is also shorter in women, making it easier for bacteria to get inside the body.
-When bacteria from the vagina or anus enter the urethra, they can spread and cause infections.
+UTIs are more common in people assigned female at birth (AFAB) and those with female anatomy.
+That’s because their urethra is short and located close to the vagina and anus, making it easier for bacteria to get inside the body.

 Symptoms of a kidney infection include:

 Most UTIs occur in the lower part of the urinary system, like the urethra or bladder.
-These infections can be painful but are usually not serious when treated quickly.
-When UTIs spread to the upper part of the urinary system, like the kidneys, they can cause more serious problems.
+These infections are not usually not serious if treated with a course of antibiotics.
+So you should get antibiotics for a UTI when you first experience symptoms.

 Conditions that make kidney infections more likely include: